-The surrounding landscaping of the subject site formed part of the previous billboard signs approval in 2018 and has been maintained to the satisfaction of the City.
+The surrounding landscaping of the subject site was required to be provided as a condition of the previous billboard signs approval in 2018.
+Since its installation it has been maintained to the satisfaction of the City.

 Planning Approval History

 Summary of Approval History